 SURFING GOAT DAIRY

-Situated on a historic estate in Kula (upcountry Maui), surrounded by trees that are well over 150 years old, MauiWine’s tasting room and gift shop could not be situated in a more picturesque setting.
+Situated on a historic estate in Ulupalakua (Upcountry Maui), surrounded by trees that are well over 150 years old, MauiWine’s tasting room and gift shop could not be located in a more picturesque setting.
 The winery (formerly known as Tedeschi Winery) started in 1974 and now produces a range of unique pineapple wines as well as traditional estate wines.
 Wander the lovely grounds and stop by the tasting room to sample these wonderful handcrafted wines.
 Guided tours of the grounds are complimentary; there is a fee for wine tasting.

 MAUI BREWING COMPANY

-Maui Brewing Company, Hawaii’s largest craft brewery, offers 45-minute guided tours of its gleaming brewery facility in Kihei, ending with a tasting (there is a fee).
-And if you want to enjoy a meal along with your brewsky, you can dine at the large new signature restaurant that opened here in 2018.
+Maui Brewing Company, Hawaii’s largest craft brewery, offers 45-minute guided tours of its gleaming brewery facility in Kihei, ending with a tasting (for a fee).
+If you want to enjoy a meal along with your brewsky, you can dine at the large new signature restaurant that opened on the premises in 2018.
 Even if you’re not a beer drinker, it’s a great restaurant— and there’s plenty of cocktail and non-alcoholic options on offer as well (psst, try the Maui Brewing root beer).

 MAUI PINEAPPLE PLANTATION & DISTILLERY TOUR

 The Maui Pineapple Tour is an authentic 90-minute tour of a working pineapple plantation in Hali’imaile (near Makawao).
-You’ll learn about “all things pineapple” and go right into the pineapple fields to sample sun-ripened fresh-picked Maui Gold pineapple, an extra sweet variety.
-Plus you’ll leave with your own pineapple, boxed and ready for travel (included in the tour price).
-You can also choose to include a 30-minute distillery tour of Hali’imaile Distilling Company, producers of Pau Maui Vodka, Fid Street Gin, Mahina Premium Rum, and Paniolo Blended Whiskey, and/or lunch at Hali’imaile General Store, one of Maui’s top restaurants.
+You’ll learn about “all things pineapple” and go right into the pineapple fields to sample fresh-picked Maui Gold pineapple, an extra sweet variety.
+Plus, you’ll leave with your own pineapple, boxed and ready for travel (included in the tour price).
+You can also choose to include a 30-minute distillery tour of Hali’imaile Distilling Company.

-MAUI FOR FOODIES: GREAT MAUI FOOD & BEVERAGE EXPERIENCES
+MAUI FOR FOODIES: SPECIALTY MAUI FOOD & BEVERAGE EXPERIENCES

 O’O FARM GOURMET LUNCH AND FARM TOUR

-O’o Farm in upcountry Maui offers a genuine “farm to fork” experience, starting with a tour of the 8.5-acre farm, during which you will harvest the produce for your meal.
-Then relax and enjoy a chef-prepared gourmet lunch incorporating the farm-fresh products, set on the slopes of Mount Haleakala with stunning views of the island.
-Offered on selected midweek dates.
-Also available, a similar O’o Farm experience for breakfast that includes a coffee farm tour: The Seed to Cup Gourmet Breakfast and Tour.
+O’o Farm in upcountry Maui offers a genuine “farm to fork” experience.
+The experience kicks off with a tour of the 8.5-acre farm, during which you will harvest the produce for your meal.
+Then, relax and enjoy a chef-prepared gourmet lunch incorporating the farm-fresh products, set on the slopes of Mount Haleakala with stunning views of the island.
+Also offered is a similar O’o Farm experience for breakfast that includes a coffee farm tour: The Seed to Cup Gourmet Breakfast and Tour.

-It’s fun (and enlightening) to try local cuisine when you travel, and you’re in for a real treat when it comes to sampling Polynesian and Hawaiian food.
-A luau provides a great introduction to these foods, with most luaus offering buffets of traditional Hawaiian dishes like kalua pork, poi, and Molokai sweet potatoes (a local purple variety), plus many other local foods.
+A luau provides a great introduction to the music, dance, and food of Polynesia!
+Most luau menus feature traditional Hawaiian dishes like kalua pork, poi, and Molokai sweet potatoes (a local purple variety), plus many other local foods.
 No one leaves a luau hungry!
-There are lots of great luaus to choose from, but in my opinion, the following three Maui luaus truly stand above the rest for doing something extraordinary with the food.
+There are lots of great luaus to choose from, but in my opinion, the following three Maui luaus truly stand above the rest for doing something extraordinary with the food and show.
 Both are highly recommended — especially if the culinary experience is a top priority for you at a luau.
-(Pictured: The Feast at Mokapu, Andaz Maui)

-THE FEAST AT MOKAPU, Andaz Maui at Wailea Resort (South Maui)
+FEAST AT MOKAPU, at Andaz Wailea (South Maui)

 FEAST AT LELE, 505 Front Street, Lahaina (West Maui)

-Feast at Lele has always been known for featuring a smaller, more intimate venue than the typical luau . . . more like a fine dining luau experience.
-Associated with the Old Lahaina Luau and Pacific’O Restaurant, this unique luau offers a lovely show and a five-course, sit-down (no buffet) gourmet dinner of Pacific Island foods.
-Tables are individual — you can actually reserve a table for two, if you wish, or a table just for your family and friends.
+Feast at Lele has always been known for featuring a smaller, more intimate venue than the typical luau.. more like a fine dining luau experience.
+Associated with the ever-popular Old Lahaina Luau and Pacific’O Restaurant, this unique luau offers a lovely show and a five-course, sit-down (no buffet) gourmet dinner of Pacific Island foods.
+Tables are individual— you can reserve a table for two if you wish, or a table just for your family and friends.
 And it’s the only Maui luau I know of that is literally ON the beach.
 Your feet are in the sand while you’re eating!

 MAUI FOR FOODIES: ANNUAL MAUI FOOD FESTIVALS AND EVENTS